Beat SIBO Naturally:

 For most of the history of mankind, we lived in close contact with the Earth.
 The majority of our diet consisted of foods and water that had soil clinging to it.
 This soil was not an inert substance but was a dynamic mineral rich, probiotic infused source of electrochemical energy.

-The unique soil based probiotic bacillus subtilis was one of the key components that gave the soil its powerful nutritional benefits.
+The unique soil based probiotics bacillus subtilis and bacillus coagulans were some of the key components that gave the soil its powerful nutritional benefits.
 This bacterium is called a human soil organism (HSO) and has an extraordinary ability to survive harsh environments.

-B subtilis is fully resistant to bile salts and can handle the harsh stomach acid environment which allows it to get into the digestive system and colonize.
+B subtilis and coagulans are fully resistant to bile salts and can handle the harsh stomach acid environment which allows it to get into the digestive system and colonize.
 It has beneficial effects in the digestive system (36, 37, 38).
-Research has revealed that supplemental B subtilis improves symptoms of irritable bowel syndrome (39).
+Research has revealed that supplemental B subtilis and coagulans improve symptoms of irritable bowel syndrome (39).

-B subtilis is able to suppress the growth of harmful pathogens, strengthens the mucosal biofilm and enhance the growth of other good probiotic strains such as lactobacillus species in the gut microflora (40, 41).
+B subtilis and coagulans are able to suppress the growth of harmful pathogens, strengthens the mucosal biofilm and enhance the growth of other good probiotic strains such as lactobacillus species in the gut microflora (40, 41).

 Many individuals with SIBO struggle with any lactobacillus strains of bacteria and need soil based, sporm forming bacteria of the Bacillus strain.
-Clinically, I will use Prescript Assist for the first 3 months with my SIBO clients until they are better and then I will often switch to a lactobacillus and bifidobacterium rich probiotic.
+Clinically, I will use Hista Response, which is a low dose B Coagulans with hyperimmunized IgY to reduce gut inflammation and improve immune function.

 14 Strategies to Beat SIBO: